 A kabuki brush is used in circular motions to work setting powders and mineral foundations into the skin.
 You are in control, and can achieve a sheer finish through to a full coverage.

-Budget: Real Techniques Retractable Kabuki Brush* now £8.49 from Amazon
+Budget: Real Techniques Retractable Kabuki Brush* now £9.55 from Perfume Click

 Mid-Range: bareMinerals Full Coverage Kabuki Brush* £24 from Feel Unique